 Agua Caliente was named 'Project of the Year' by Excellence in Renewable Energy awards in February 2012.

 Agua Caliente solar plant makeup

 The Agua Caliente solar farm is built on a previously distributed agricultural land, 65 miles on the White Wing Ranch.
 It was selected after an extensive research on the availability of solar resources, proximity of existing Hassayampa-North Gila 500kV transmission line adjacent to the site and current land uses.
-The project needs minimal new transmission infrastructure because of its strategic location.
+The project needed minimal new transmission infrastructure because of its strategic location.

 Topaz Solar Farm is a 550MW photovoltaic (PV) solar power project being built in the east San Luis Obispo County, California.

-The PV modules will generate electricity without releasing any emissions, waste or water, with minimal noise and a low visual impact; they will also have the smallest carbon footprint compared to conventional PV technologies.
+The PV modules generate electricity without releasing any emissions, waste or water, with minimal noise and cause a low visual impact; they will also have the smallest carbon footprint compared to conventional PV technologies.
 The panels will be recycled after their useful lifespan.

 A new regional switchyard is also constructed at the site.

 The Agua Caliente solar farm is developed on 2,400 acres of farmland near the communities of Dateland and Hyder.

 Work on the project was divided into two phases.
 The first phase has an installed capacity of 100MW, while the second phase has an installed capacity of 190MW, resulting in a total capacity of 290MW.

 Construction of the Agua Caliente solar project phases